-It is after the admission of children with a statement of special educational need (to be known as an Education, Health, Care plan) which names the school have been admitted, that the criteria for oversubscription will be applied.
+Before the application of oversubscription criteria, children with a statement of special educational need (to be known as an Education, Health, Care plan) which names the school will be admitted.
+As a result, the published admissions number will be reduced accordingly.